koopjs/koop-auth-direct-file/README.md

 ## Example of Koop authentication implementation

 The [server.js](./server.js) file provides an example of securing a provider's resources.
-Start by requiring the provider and the authentication module.
+Start by requiring the authentication module.
+Pass it a secret and the file path of your user-store.

-    let auth = require('./koop-auth-direct/src')('pass-in-your-secret')
+    let auth = require('./koop-auth-direct/src')('pass-in-your-secret', `${__dirname}/user-store.json`)
     koop.register(auth)

 Then require and register your providers.